Central Mindanao University Laboratory High School

-Central Mindanao University Laboratory High School (CMULHS) is a secondary science laboratory school in Musuan, Maramag, Bukidnon, Philippines.
-CMULHS is under the management of the College of Education at Central Mindanao University as a separate department and maintains its own set of administrators.
-It is affiliated with Central Mindanao University.
+Central Mindanao University Laboratory High School (CMULHS) is a secondary science laboratory school of Central Mindanao University located in Musuan, Maramag, Bukidnon, Philippines.
+CMULHS is under the management of the College of Education at the university that acts as a separate department and maintains its own set of administrators.

-CMULHS is used as a training ground for the College of Education's students who studies in the university as pre-service student teachers.
+CMULHS is used as a training ground for the College of Education in the university for pre-service student teachers.
 Students who wish to study in CMULHS must first take an entrance exam called the 'University Laboratory High School Admission Test' or ULHSAT.
 CMULHS does not accept transferees.